Lattice excitations with finite polarization and magnetization: Multipolons

 \section{Multipolons}

-We next investigate the multipolar nature of the radial polarization and magnetization, for which we compute the quadrupole tensor $\mathcal{Q}_{ij}$.
-The traceless atomic contributions to the quadrupole tensors are given by
+We next investigate the multipolar nature of the radial polarization and magnetization induced by the multiferrons, which we express using quadrupole tensors $\mathcal{Q}_{ij}$.
+Within each unit cell, the contributions of the atoms to the quadrupole tensors are given by